djara1214/NycStavaHighlights/README.md

 ## Contributing
-This has been a random idea floating in my head, I plan to add more in the future i.e. Search bar , starting and ending markers, and more..
+This has been a random idea floating in my head, I plan to add more in the future i.e. Search bar , starting and ending markers, and more....
 So if anyone wants to add more or play with this, let me know!! create an issue to let me know or simply:
 1. Fork this repository to your GitHub account.
 2. Create a new branch with a killer name.
 3. Make your changes and improvements.
-4. Test it! *I could hand a helping hand if you need*
+4. Test it! *I could lend a helping hand if you need*
 5. Submit a pull request, with the changes you have made.